upgrade your router firmware to ‘FreshTomato’

 - Set the wireless bands, channels and password.
 Use WPA2 Personal AES as the security in Basic > Network

-- The above two step process seems to work and it avoids the error: Cannot proceed: one VID must be assigned to WAN.
-Early versions of Tomato had a simple check box to reuse the WAN socket.
+- the above two step process work for me and avoid the error: Cannot proceed: one VID must be assigned to WAN.
+Early versions of Tomato had a simple check box to reuse the WAN socket but this has gone.

 For hardcore configuration and features digest the wiki at FreshTomato wiki.
 The things you can now do include:

 - run the nginx webserver and store some webpages on the router

 - control access to files stored on a USB stick plugged in to the router

 - take over the PPOE login to the Internet normally handled by your modem

 - spoof or change the Mac addresses on the R7000 router (if your ISP or cable service is fussy)

 - run a VPN so that all your Internet traffic is tunnelled and encrypted and kept private from your ISP.
 Change your home’s apparent location using the VPN.

 - use DDNS to allow you to remotely access your home network even if your IP address changes

 - fault find by setting a computer up as a DMZ where it’s totally exposed to the Internet.

 - set up UPnP so that devices such as network cameras, speakers and TV are more easily found by apps.

-- set up a VLAN, a LAN within your network which you want to keep separate or private or limit access to guests in some way.
+- set up a VLAN – this is a LAN within your network which you want to keep separate or private or limit access to guests in some way.